scope-sh/evm-providers/README.md

 ## Contributing

 Contributions that add new providers and chains are very welcome!
+Please try to split up large changes into modular PRs, this will speed up the review process.

 ## Providers